VoxelPlugin/VoxelPluginFreeLegacy/README.md

 You can get a precompiled version of the plugin on [Gumroad](https://gumroad.com/voxelplugin) and [Sellfy](https://sellfy.com/voxelplugin).

 ### Building from source
 You can also build this repo.
-To do that, you will need the Texture Arrays fork of UE, available here: https://github.com/Phyronnaz/UnrealEngine
+To do that, you will need the Texture Arrays fork of UE: https://voxel-plugin.readthedocs.io/en/latest/texturearrays.html

 ## Docs & Support
 The docs of the plugin are hosted at https://voxel-plugin.readthedocs.io/en/latest/